Razim12/razim12/README.md

 ## 😄 Feedback

-If you have any feedback, please reach out to us at razim12@outlook.com
+If you have any feedback, please reach out to me at razim12@outlook.com

 ## ❤ Views and Followers
 <a href="https://github.com/Meghna-DAS/github-profile-views-counter">